AlinaChenjiayi/Group2ProjectFA23/README.md

 ### Architecture Overview
 - Diagram

-## Usage Instructions
+### Usage Instructions
-- Step-by-step guide on how to execute the project's scripts.
+- For detailed walthrough of using Amazon Forecast, please refer to **xxxxxx**
-- Examples of command-line operations.
+- For the code we've attached, please change the related link and working directory in the code first when you use it.

 ## Resources: AWS Services Integration